AER Credit Line

 President of Adams, Evens & Ross (AER) Wilson Cole talking today about setting and maintaining credit lines.

 As he has expressed before, think of setting up credit lines as if they were credit cards.
-If credit card company will give you credit, they may say it’s unlimited, but it’s based on ability to pay back/creditworthiness.
-Base credit line on creditworthiness and not the degree of their need of your services.
+If a credit card company will give you credit, they may say it’s unlimited, but it’s based on the ability to pay back/creditworthiness.
+Base credit line on creditworthiness and not the degree of their need for your services.

 A good standard to adopt when checking credit is to check with the bank of the company applying for credit and 3 trade creditors provided by the company.
 These 3 trade creditors will typically be the better clients/vendors whom they regularly pay on time and typically have good things to say, but if for some reason they don’t, that is a red flag right there.

 Assuming the company applying for credit has credit lines with these other trade creditors for amounts of say $10k, $8k, $5k, it is generally a good idea to consider offering a line of credit in the middle of that range.
 Check their bank’s rating for their company account to balance it against the credit line they’re asking for.
 The banks will let you know how many figures they have available, 4 figures would equal a minimum of $1000, 5 figures would equal a minimum of $10,000, so on and so forth.
 It is not a good idea to extend a credit line that is much larger than the rating on their bank account, such as giving a $20,000 line of credit to a company that has roughly $5,000 in the bank.
 Save the credit application.
 It is a common mistake to check a company’s credit at the onset and then forget to re-check again for a long time until it’s too late.
 It is much more likely to catch warning signs of a company not being able to pay on a credit line if you check their credit regularly.